“The Meat (Meal) Offerings” – Part 2

 Lev 2:12 As for the oblation of the firstfruits, ye shall offer them unto the LORD: but they shall not be burnt on the altar for a sweet savour.

 What is the “oblation [offering] of the firstfruits?
-It is mentions in Lev 23:
+It is mentioned in Lev 23:

 Lev 23:15 And ye shall count unto you from the morrow after the sabbath, from the day that ye brought the sheaf of the wave offering; seven sabbaths shall be complete: